Taxation of the Jews in Europe: In the Holy Roman Empire

 The Jewish populations of Europe were politically insecure and could be easily exploited for the levying of heavy taxes in exchange for official protection.
 The high interest rates charged by Jews became an illimitable source of tax revenue and Jewish wealth was technically easy to gauge because Jews typically stored their assets in the form of cash or promissory notes.

 The Imperial Tax Register of 1241 was the first register to include taxes on the Jews.
 The total of the taxes on the Jews listed in the Register amounted to 857 silver marks; the total contribution of all the cities together amounted to 4.290 silver marks.
 These local taxes served wholly or in part to finance town-building.
 Not all of the contributions reached the central administration.
 In contrast, it is clear from the Register that the payments made by the Jews reached the Exchequer in their entirety.
 The taxes on the Jews were first described as the ’’Jewish Tax’’ in 1330.

 The Opferfennig (originally Guldenpfennig) tax was introduced in 1342 by Emperor Louis IV the Bavarian, who ordered all Jews above the age of 12 and possessing 20 gulden to pay one gulden annually for protection.
 This taxation was 1 florin for every Jew and included assets worth more than 20 florins.
 Widows were not exempted.
 King Wenceslas removed the taxable minimum but an exemption for Jews dependent on alms was made later by Sigsmund, who himself levied heavy taxation.
 Sigsmund taxed a third of the value of Jewish properties.
 It was represented as a coronation tax as part of Sigsmund's attempts to ascend the throne.
 Isenmann disagrees and believes it was an innovation sprouted by Archchamberlain Konrad von Weinsberg.
-By 1433-4 the tax collectors were collecting tax worth a half of Jewish properties.
+By 1433-4 the tax collectors were collecting tax that was worth a half of Jewish properties.

 Emperor Charles IV later ordered the income of the Opferfennig tax to be delivered to the archbishop of Triers.
 This tax was at some places replaced by an overall communal tax.